Low-Cost Public Jenkins Server using Terraform and DigitalOcean

 HTTPS

-I really don’t like having to manually run the HTTPS portion.
+I don’t particularly enjoy having to configure the HTTPS portion manually.
 One option might be to use Terraform and a TXT DNS challenge to get the initial certificates and then use an Ansible playbook to implement Let’s Encrypt.

 Existing offerings

 If you’re not trying to nerd out on managing infrastructure, there is a managed CloudBees Jenkins Distribution on DigitalOcean.
-Although I believe the droplet size needs to be larger which leads to a larger cost.
+Although I believe the droplet size needs to be larger, leading to a higher cost.

 Shout out